ColinGilbert/noobwerkz-engine/COMMENTARY.md

 Nov 16, 2016
 ```
 Sanitary interface between Bullet and rest of API is now set in properly.
 Newest release seems to have fixed the unpredictable crashes, while a bug on Android was solved by removing -ftrapv compiler flags.
 AKA: Found a numeric bug in Bullet. :) This officially means that we can retain a Bullet compatibility layer as benchmark against our own algorithms. :)

+After fighting with a confusing (shader-caused, durr) bug, we cut our draw time in half by using glMapBufferRange instead of glBufferSubData.
 ```

 Nov.
 12, 2016